 Built between 1911 and 1930, the striking Castle Drogo is the last great castle to be built in England and is an architectural gem - a must see during a visit to Dartmoor!
 It was designed by Edwin Lutyens (architect of New Delhi) for Julius Drewe, founder of the Home and Colonial stores, who wanted a building which would hark back to his medieval ancestor Drogo de Teigne.
 Although never fully completed to Lutyens plans due to financial issues and family deaths during the First World War, the colossal building remains an impressive sight on its ridge overlooking the Teign Valley.
 The castle also has a Grade II listed garden also designed by Lutyens with terraces cut out of the rock offering beautiful vistas over the valley, a rose garden and rhododendron garden.

-An ancient stannary town situated on the River Tavy, Tavistock traces its existence back to the foundation of Tavistock Abbey in 961.
+An ancient stannary town situated on the River Tavy, Tavistock traces its existence back to the foundation of Tavistock Abbey in 961 AD.
 Its mix of historical architecture, a canal with lovely walks and independent shops make it a memorable location for a day out on the edge of Dartmoor national park.
 Make sure to head to the famous pannier market for antiques, bric-a-brac and much more!
 Tavistock is rightly proud of its most famous son, Sir Francis Drake, and its former importance as a major copper mining area.
 It is now part of a World Heritage Site and is well worth a visit during your stay in Dartmoor!

-#4 Lydford Gorge
+#4 Lydford Gorge and the Granite Way

 The spectacular Lydford Gorge is one of the places that you must not miss during your visit to Dartmoor!
 It has a rich variety of flora and fauna, magnificent waterfalls and challenging, but rewarding, walking routes.
 At 30 metres high, the Whitelady waterfall is an unforgettable site with water crashing vertically down through the rocks and greenery into the pool below.
 If that wasn’t enough there is also the enchantingly named Devil’s Cauldron, a turbulent area of the river Lyd, which is considered the best part of the circular 3 mile walk through the gorge.
 The surrounding black rocks are assaulted by the fury of the rushing waters, which is heard long before it is seen.
 Make sure to check out this amazing area, but plan ahead as the paths can be slippery and dangerous at certain times of year.